 - Taking informed consent and maintaining confidentiality where quality assurance/academic/legal reasons need details

-- Limits access to all written and computerised personal records to approved persons only.
+- Limits access to all written and computerized personal records to approved persons only.

 - Caregiver retains integrity to provide quality care

-- Treatment can only be given by licenced nurses
+- Treatment can only be given by licensed nurses

 - Caregivers aim to ensure quality treatment and respect care standards

-- Continuing education values Nurse values, initiates and uses all self-development resources.
+- Continuing education values Nurse values initiate and use all self-development resources.

-- The nurses value research as a way of developing the nursing profession and engage in ethically-compliant nursing research.
+- The nurses value research as a way of developing the nursing profession and engaging in ethically-compliant nursing research.

-- If the caregiver is required to practise within ethical, technical and legal limits – nurse
+- If the caregiver is required to practice within ethical, technical, and legal limits – the nurse

 - Adheres to the Indian Nursing Council Ethics Code and to the Indian Code of Professional Conduct

-- Familiarized with applicable State laws and practises
+- Familiarized with applicable State laws and practices

 - The nurse must function in harmony with the health team – nurse members